Fjottis/NetworkDNSDHCP/README.md

 * `python3 main.py -i en1`
 * `python3 main.py -i en1 -v`

-If you want tp run the program that saves the databse eac You can also filter more MAC address by adding them directly in the table UnauthorizedDNS
+You can also filter more MAC address by adding them directly in the table UnauthorizedDNS